 Parking and transit benefits provided by employers would be eliminated.
 The current tax code allows employers to offer a subsidy for parking or public transportation costs.
 Those benefits would end under the proposed bill.
 Job-related moving expenses would also no longer be tax deductible, and moving expense reimbursements provided by an employer could not be excluded from the employee's income.

 The Ways and Means Committee will begin markup of the bill this afternoon.
 Debate of the legislation and amendments are expected to last up to four days.
-Amendments on all of the issues noted above are possible.
-Follow @APAadvocates on Twitter for regular updates.
+Amendments to all of the issues noted above are possible.

 The path through the Senate is less clear.